Heather blogs about body positive outdoor adventure & loves taking her blue heeler on outdoor adventures.

 Rules and Regulations

 Before taking your dog hiking on a trail, I strongly advise you to educate yourself on rules and regulations about having animals accompany you on the trail.
 Some National Parks and Forests have restrictions and rules that are strongly enforced: where your dog can hike, what trails they cannot be on, if they can even be on the trail at all, if they need a leash, and if they are even allowed within the area at all.

 You can look up this information with a simple Google search for dog rules and regulations in the National Park or Forest where you're planning to go.
 If dogs are allowed, you can bet a few rules will be in place, and if they are not, I highly recommend doing a few things.

 - Have appropriate dog tag identification, vaccination records, rabies tags & certification, and a recent photograph.

 - Have a trowel for "leave no trace" practices for your dog or doggie poop bags and pack out.

 - Use a non-retractable, durable heeling leash around 6 feet.

 - Consider a bear bell.
 Some parks and forests require dogs to wear bear bells to lessen the chances of bear encounters.
 I'd recommend these whenever you're hiking in areas where bears are possible in order to avoid an encounter.

 My Favorite Hiking Leash

 Hydration and Food Requirements

-Just as nutrition and hydration is important for you, it's very important for your dog as well.
+Just as nutrition and hydration are important for you, it's very important for your dog as well.
 I have found it beneficial to pack 50% more dog food and snacks than what my dog normally eats.
 Your dog will be burning off calories as much as you, if not more.